 Top 10 books about the Netherlands

-If you just moved to the Netherlands, there is so much to explore.
+If you just moved to the Netherlands, there is much to explore.
 Exciting times!
-Until… the typical Dutch weather hits.
-On one of these rainy days, books are the perfect opportunity to explore the Netherlands from the comfort of your sofa.
+Until … the typical Dutch weather hits.
+On these rainy days, books are the perfect opportunity to explore the Netherlands from the comfort of your sofa.
 Is there something better than curling up in your favourite chair and immersing yourself in an excellent book while the rain knocks on the window?

 Exactly!
-And that’s why we created a selection of the top 10 best books for internationals and expats coming to and living in the Netherlands!
+That’s why we created a selection of the top 10 best books for internationals and expats coming to and living in the Netherlands!

 The Lonely Planet Netherlands